renisac/O365-Management-and-Log-Scripts/README.md

 ## Common EDU License Types

+Please note that MS currently (Fall 2018) identifies four (4) license tiers:

+1. Office 365 Education A1
+2. Office 365 Education A3
+3. Office 365 Education A5
+4. Microsoft 365 Education A3
+5. Microsoft 365 Education A5

 ### A1
 A1 is the bottom tier, free licenses for Microsoft O365.
 No additional security tools are available in this tier.